Blockly Reference

 openHAB provides a visual programming editor based on Blockly (opens new window) by Google.
 It enables the creation of automation rules by dragging and dropping graphical blocks instead of writing textual code.
 It is ideal for those with little to no programming experience, yet powerful enough to perform most advanced automations with openHAB.

-Check out the youtube Quick Intro to Blockly Rules (opens new window).
+Check out the Quick Intro to Blockly Rules (opens new window).

 # Getting Started